Skilledgamer101/First-Year-Projects/Jobs Notifier/README.md

 `pip install selenium==2.53.6 BeautifulSoup4 ezgmail`

 ### 2. Set up EZGmail
 Please follow the instructions on this [link](https://pypi.org/project/EZGmail/).
+Make sure the `credentials.json` and `token.json` file are in the same folder as all of the files in this project.